mkravchik/LibAFL/utils/drcov/README.md

 DynamoRio collects DrCov using its runtime instrumentation.
 In LibAFL, we support collecting it using both compile-time and runtime instrumentation.
 This allows for a unified backend processing and analytics.

 ## Static instrumentation
 LibAFL uses llvm coverage instrumentation when compiling form sources.
 This is done by using a compiler wrapper libafl_cc that adds the needed options to the clang's command line.
-While regular LibAFL coverage adds just `-fsanitize-coverage=trace-pc-guard`, for DrCov coverage the libafl_cc should add `-fsanitize-coverage=pc-table,bb,trace-pc-guard`.
+While regular LibAFL coverage adds just `-fsanitize-coverage=trace-pc-guard`, for DrCov coverage the libafl_cc should add `-fsanitize-coverage=pc-table,no-prune,trace-pc-guard`.
 The meaning of the additions is:
- - `bb` causes the compiler to instrument each basic block (the default is 'edge' which introduces artificial BBs to track the edges that are known statically).
+ - `no-prune` causes the compiler to instrument each basic block including those that it would optimize-out otherwise.
   - `pc-table` adds to the result ELF file a section that holds offsets of each BB.
 Without it, trace-pc-guard instrumentation does not provide any address information, just inserts callbacks to thecoverage instrumentation.

 It is also important to compile the source with the debug information (`-g`) to be able to map the addresses to the source code lines.